Freshwater biology: Lakes and ponds

 Standing water is a type of freshwater habitat that mainly consists of lakes and ponds.
 This habitat has limited species diversity because they are isolated from one another and other water systems, unlike running water.
-Standing water experiences the process of stratification, which is when water is layered due to the oxygen content.
+Standing water bodies undergo stratification, a process in which the water forms distinct layers at different depths due to temperature variations that cause differences in water density.
 Stratification does not occur in running water because of the fast moving water that mixes water with varying oxygen content together.
 The topmost layer has the most oxygen and as depth increases, the oxygen decreases.
 Stratification can be physically felt in the temperature of the water, as the uppermost layer of water is warmer than deeper water because it has been heated by the sun.
+This occurs during spring.
+However, during winter, when the surface of a lake freezes, the water just beneath the ice remains at around 1 °C, while deeper water stays near 4 °C, the temperature at which water is densest.
+The boundary between these two layers of differing temperatures is known as the thermocline.

 Standing water can be divided into three zones based on depth and distance from shore.
 The littoral zone is the uppermost layer and the warmest water found in lakes and ponds, as the sun directly heats is.
 This zone hosts the most biodiversity in standing water, with a wide variety of organisms found here, vital to the health of the ecosystem and an important aspect of the diet of organisms in the habitat, like algae, aquatic plants, clams, insects, fish, crustaceans, and amphibians.
 The limnetic zone is found below the littoral zone.
 This zone has lower temperatures, is fairly well-lit, and is occupied by a smaller variety of organisms, including phytoplankton, zooplankton, and fish.
 The plankton found in this zone play a crucial role in the food web of the habitat and support the diet of many important organisms.
 The deepest zone is the profundal zone, with very little light, colder temperatures, and higher density than the previous layers.
 When plankton die they fall into this layer and provide nutrients to the fauna that live in this layer.
 These faunas are called heterotrophs, meaning they eat dead organisms and use oxygen for cellular respiration, resulting in lower oxygen content in the profundal zone.

-The thermocline is the transitionary zone between the warm, surface water and the deeper water at a cooler temperature.
-The limited mixing and movement of water that occurs in standing water occurs at the thermocline.
 The mixing of the layers of water in standing water mostly comes from seasonal overturn.
 During the fall and spring, there is a mixing of layers usually due to wind that circulates oxygen and creates a more uniform temperature throughout the water system.
 The shore zone is the transitional zone between the water systems and land, similar to the riparian zone seen in running water systems.
 This area functions in much the same way as the riparian zone, the plants protecting the water from pollution, flooding, and heat stress, while also providing nutrients and habitats for aquatic and wetland species.